-DSPT Course Syllabi Criteria and Grading Rubrics
+Dominican School of Philosophy & Theology Course Syllabi Template and Grading Rubrics

-This document outlines the essential features and requirements of a syllabus for all courses offered at DSPT.
+The following information outlines the essential features and requirements of a syllabus for all courses offered at DSPT.
 The syllabus is a particularization of the overall institutional and program goals.
 As such, Faculty should review these goals and incorporate them to the extent that is appropriate for the particular course.
-The manner in which each of the requirements is presented in the syllabus is left to the individual Faculty member to determine.
+The manner in which each of the requirements is presented in the syllabus is left to the individual Faculty to determine.

 Syllabi are due to the Academic Dean three weeks prior to the start of the semester and will be made available online at the DSPT website.
-Updated versions of a syllabus should be posted to Moodle or may be sent to the Academic Dean for posting at the DSPT website.
+Updated versions of a syllabus should be posed to Moodle or may be sent to the Academic Dean for posting at the DSPT website.